bgoonz/docs-collection/github/github/visualizing-repository-data-with-graphs/understanding-connections-between-repositories/exploring-the-dependencies-of-a-repository.md

 ---
 title: Exploring the dependencies of a repository
-intro: 'Using the dependency graph, you can see the packages your project depends on{% ifversion fpt %} and the repositories that depend on it{% endif %}.
-In addition, you can see any vulnerabilities detected in its dependencies.'
+intro: "Using the dependency graph, you can see the packages your project depends on{% ifversion fpt %} and the repositories that depend on it{% endif %}.
+In addition, you can see any vulnerabilities detected in its dependencies."
 versions:
   ghes: <=2.22
 topics: